 - Granting permission to distribute our content does not constitute an endorsement of any product or service.

-Published information from Consumer Reports, including our Ratings and Reports, is intended solely for the benefit of our subscribers and other consumers, in order to help them make informed choices and decisions about consumer products, services, and other consumer matters.
-Such information may not be used by others in advertising or to promote a company's product or service.
-In addition, this policy precludes any commercial use of any of Consumer Reports' published information in any form, or of the names of Consumers Union, Consumer Reports, or any other of Consumer Reports' publications or services, without our express written permission.
-This policy applies not only to publications and services appearing under the title “Consumer Reports” but also other titles, products or services offered by Consumer Reports, regardless of medium.
+Published information from Consumer Reports, including our Ratings and Reports, is intended solely for the benefit of our members and other consumers, in order to help them make informed choices and decisions about consumer products and services.
+Such information may not be used by others in advertising or to promote a company's product or service, without our express written permission.
+In addition, this policy precludes any commercial use of the names of Consumers Union or Consumer Reports, or any other trustmark of Consumer Reports, without our express written permission.
+This policy applies not only to publications and services appearing under the title “Consumer Reports” but also to other titles, products or services offered by Consumer Reports, regardless of medium.

-Notwithstanding the above, this policy does not preclude anyone from purchasing and distributing full issues of Consumer Reports magazine or reprints and e-prints of Consumer Reports articles in their entirety, as well as purchasing bulk subscriptions of Consumer Reports magazine or ConsumerReports.org website.
-Nor does it preclude sharing editorial content in its entirety through social media channels, such as retweeting and linking, provided such use does not violate Consumer Reports’ legal, moral or other rights.
-In addition, Consumer Reports may license its editorial content to third parties subject to written agreement and for purposes of assisting consumers at their point of decision.
-Such editorial content may include articles, videos and related data, provided such data is appropriately contextualized, as determined by Consumer Reports.
-The use of Consumer Reports' logo is only permitted as an integrated part of its licensed editorial content.
+Notwithstanding the above, this policy does not preclude anyone from purchasing and distributing full issues of Consumer Reports magazine or reprints of Consumer Reports articles in their entirety, as well as purchasing bulk subscriptions of Consumer Reports magazine or ConsumerReports.org website.
+Nor does it preclude sharing editorial content in its entirety through social media channels, such as retweeting and linking, provided such use does not violate Consumer Reports’ contractual, legal or equitable rights.
+In addition, Consumer Reports may license its editorial content and published recommendations to third parties subject to written agreement for the purpose of assisting consumers at their point of decision.
+Such editorial content may include trustmarks, articles, videos and related data, provided such data is appropriately contextualized as determined by Consumer Reports.

-It is important to Consumer Reports that third party use of our content (1) not erroneously or misleadingly suggest CR affiliations with or endorsements of any reviewed product or service that in fact do not exist; (2) not excerpt or condense any CR editorial content so as, for example, to lose context, but rather to reproduce or otherwise point to that content in its entirety; (3) not excerpt or condense any CR editorial content so as to alter Consumer Reports’ meaning, implication or intent, or to otherwise render such content misleading or deceptive; and (4) not present CR editorial content in a way that might be confused with or indistinguishable from the user’s own content.
+Third-party use of our content and recommendations shall not: (1) erroneously or misleadingly suggest Consumer Reports' endorsements of any reviewed product or service that in fact do not exist; (2) excerpt or condense any Consumer Reports editorial content or published recommendations so as to lose context or alter Consumer Reports’ meaning or intent; or (3) present Consumer Reports editorial content in a way that might be confused with or indistinguishable from the user’s own content.